 If you make a larger downpayment than required, it will cut down on the total principle of the loan.
 The less money you borrow, the more likely the lender is to accept your application.
 With a large down payment, good payment history, and low utilization ratio, a lender may not place quite as much weight on your less than perfect credit score, but that all depends solely on the lender.

-A different way to buy a house with bad credit in South Bend is to secure a private loan.
+A different way to buy a house with bad credit in Indiana is to secure a private loan.
 You may have a family member or friend that can provide the funding for your house and you can make a private arrangement for repayment.
 You should still draw up a mortgage agreement and follow it to make sure you do not ruin any relationships over unpaid money.

 You may also find a property owner that believes in you and is willing to take a chance and provide an Owner Financing situation.
 This usually means the current owner will keep the deed in their name until you finish repaying the loan.